Huddersfield Broad Canal: History

-The canal appears to have been planned for some time before it was authorised, as the Calder and Hebble Navigation obtained an Act of Parliament for its canal in 1758, which included a clause to prevent interference with any future navigation "from the Mouth of the River Coln to the town of Huddersfield".
-In 1766, Robert Whitworth surveyed a route for such a canal, and the Calder and Hebble's 1769 Act contained a similar clause.
+The canal appears to have been planned for some time before it was authorised, as the Calder and Hebble Navigation obtained an act of Parliament, the Calder and Hebble Navigation Act 1757 (31 Geo.
+2. c.
+72), for its canal in 1758, which included a clause to prevent interference with any future navigation "from the Mouth of the River Coln to the town of Huddersfield".
+In 1766, Robert Whitworth surveyed a route for such a canal, and the Calder and Hebble Navigation Act 1769 (9 Geo.
+3. c.
+71) contained a similar clause.
 A second survey was carried out in 1773 by Luke Holt and Joseph Atkinson for the Ramsden family, who owned the whole of Huddersfield at the time and keen to develop the canal.
 The family also owned roughly one-third of the land along the proposed route of the canal.
 Holt had worked on the construction of the Calder and Hebble above Cooper Bridge.

 Atkinson presented evidence for the bill to the parliamentary committee, being somewhat less than truthful when he stated that Huddersfield was 'the only market for narrow woolen cloths' in the West Riding of Yorkshire.
 The estimated cost of its construction was £8,000, and it was expected to take one year to complete.
 Profits were limited by the act, which stipulated that the tolls must be cut as the profits increased.
 Commissioners were to be appointed, with powers to examine the canal accounts and ensure compliance.
 In order to prevent water drawn by the canal from interfering with the operation of local mills, the upper 1.5 mi were made deeper than the rest of the canal, to provide a reservoir of water.

 Construction

-The canal was authorised by an Act of Parliament (14 George III.
-Cap.
-13) obtained on 9 March 1774, which enabled "Sir John Ramsden, Baronet, to make and maintain a navigable Canal from the River Calder, between a Bridge called Cooper's Bridge, and the Mouth of the River Colne to the King's Mill, near the town of Huddersfleld, in the West Riding of the county of York".
+The canal was authorised by an act of Parliament, the Calder Canal Act 1774 (14 Geo.
+3. c.
+13), obtained on 9 March 1774, which enabled "Sir John Ramsden, Baronet, to make and maintain a navigable Canal from the River Calder, between a Bridge called Cooper's Bridge, and the Mouth of the River Colne to the King's Mill, near the town of Huddersfleld, in the West Riding of the county of York".
+Sir John was Lord of the Manor of Huddersfield, and proprietor of the Ramsden Estate that owned much of the town.

 Although a connection to the River Colne at Huddersfield was authorised by the act, the upper terminus was a basin at Apsley, where Ramsden built wharves and warehouses.
 From the basin it descended 57.3 ft over a distance of 3.75 mi, to its junction with the Calder and Hebble Navigation at Cooper Bridge.